felixzhaofelix/KioskAutomation/jrules/Rapport.md

 CarRental is not available because paper jam
 Park is not available because out of paper
 A tech removes jam from CarRental
-CarRental is available because of no jam and low paper A rep adds a new roll to CarRental
+CarRental is available because no jam and low paper
-CarRental is available
-Park is not available because out of paper
 A rep adds a new roll to Park
 Park is available
+A rep adds a new roll to CarRental
+CarRental is available

 ```